skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 - Supports HLS video in Apple Podcasts: yes ✔︎
 - Supports HLS video in RSS feeds: not yet

-I've found at least 9 shows (704 video episodes) hosted by Acast using the new HLS video integration in Apple Podcasts, and used the latest episode from each show as the basis for the analysis below.
+I've found at least 33 shows (806 video episodes) hosted by Acast using the new HLS video integration in Apple Podcasts, and used the latest episode from each show as the basis for the analysis below.

 They use [HLS version 7](https://alexzambelli.com/blog/2016/05/04/understanding-hls-versions-and-client-compatibility/) and include one common audio track (English) using the [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format, at an average declared bitrate of ~140kbps (max declared peak of 157kbps).

 Acast don't provide HLS subtitles.

 Video resolutions:
-  - 1080p in most shows (7 of 9), 30fps, AVC/H.264 High Profile (aka HD) / Level 4.1, average declared bitrate ranging from 1,015kbps to 5,297kbps (max declared peak ranging from 1,723kbps to 6,403kbps)
+  - 1080p in most shows (all but two), 30fps, AVC/H.264 High Profile (aka HD) / Level 4.1, average declared bitrate ranging from 1,015kbps to 5,297kbps (max declared peak ranging from 1,723kbps to 6,403kbps)
   - 720p in all shows, 30fps, AVC/H.264 High Profile (aka HD) / Level 3.1, average declared bitrate ranging from 626kbps to 3,062kbps (max declared peak ranging from 802kbps to 3,524kbps)
   - 480p in all shows, 30fps, AVC/H.264 High Profile (aka HD) / Level 3.1, average declared bitrate ranging from 393kbps to 1,596kbps (max declared peak ranging from 544kbps to 1,921kbps)
   - 360p in all shows, 30fps, AVC/H.264 Main Profile (aka SD) / Level 3, average declared bitrate ranging from 362kbps to 999kbps (max declared peak ranging from 443kbps to 1,171kbps)